-- a nutritious lunch that includes food from each of the following groups: meat/meat substitute, fruit/vegetable and bread/cereal.
+- 1. A nutritious lunch that includes food from each of the following groups: meat/meat substitute, fruit/vegetable and bread/cereal.
 The CDEC will furnish milk so you will not need to provide a beverage.
 Label the outside of your child's lunch box and all containers that must be returned with your child's name.
-The CDEC provides napkins and silver ware. - 2. a complete change of clothes including socks with each item clearly labeled with your child's name.
+The CDEC provides napkins and silver ware. - 2.
+A complete change of clothes including socks with each item clearly labeled with your child's name.
 These items should be placed in a clear one gallon zip-lock bag with your child's name on the bag.
-When your child uses the change of clothes, please remember to return a new set the following day. - 3. a small blanket marked with your child's name for rest time.
-A small pillow and cuddly are optional.
-Pillows/blankets that are too large are prohibited. - 4. sunscreen with UVB or UVA protection of SPF15 or higher and insect repellent with the container(s) labeled with your child's name.
-(Prefer Bullfrog, non aerosol pump)
+When your child uses the change of clothes, please remember to return a new set the following day.